-- Note 1: Where the acquisition or disposal of land and/or property potentially establishes a works concession contract or a development agreement, timely advice from Legal Services must be sought.
-This also applies where a procured contract includes lease/licence for a Council building - 1.2 All procurement of services shall comply with the principles of the revised Best Value Statutory Guidance (March 2015) to be responsive to the benefits and needs of the voluntary and community sector organisations of all sizes. - 1.3 No member of the Council or officer acting without proper authority shall enter, either orally or in writing, into any contract in the Council's name. - 1.4 Where a partner organisation acts on behalf of the Council and needs to purchase or assign goods or services, any such assignment must be undertaken in line with the Contract Procedure Rules unless otherwise exempted in writing by the Assistant Director Law and Governance (Monitoring Officer). - 1.5 Where the Council is procuring together with another council or public body, this must be done under the terms of the Joint Procurement Agreement and a Joint Project Initiation Document agreed. - 1.6 Where the Council is procuring with any other body (such as any other Council or a Clinical Commissioning Group or other health body), so that a successful procurement is dependent on the actions or financial contributions of the body, then a legally binding agreement must be entered into with that body to secure those actions or contributions, in terms approved by the Assistant Director Law and Governance (Monitoring Officer).
+- 1.3 All procurement of services shall comply with the principles of the revised Best Value Statutory Guidance (March 2015) to be responsive to the benefits and needs of the voluntary and community sector organisations of all sizes. - 1.4 No member of the Council or officer acting without proper authority shall enter, either orally or in writing, into any contract in the Council's name. - 1.5 Where a partner organisation acts on behalf of the Council and needs to purchase or assign goods or services, any such assignment must be undertaken in line with the Contract Procedure Rules unless otherwise exempted in writing by the Assistant Director Law and Governance (Monitoring Officer). - 1.6 Where the Council is procuring together with another council or public body, this must be done under the terms of the Joint Procurement Agreement and a Joint Project Initiation Document agreed. - 1.7 Where the Council is procuring with any other body (such as any other Council or a Clinical Commissioning Group or other health body), so that a successful procurement is dependent on the actions or financial contributions of the body, then a legally binding agreement must be entered into with that body to secure those actions or contributions, in terms approved by the Assistant Director Law and Governance (Monitoring Officer).